Industrial-Colonial Paradigm

 Definition

-Industrial–Colonial Paradigm is a term coined by Yuen Yuen Ang to describe the dominant worldview that shaped political economy from the eighteenth through twentieth centuries, combining mechanical thinking (treating societies as controllable machines) with a colonial logic of assimilation (treating an idealized West as a universal benchmark).
+The Industrial–Colonial Paradigm, coined by Yuen Yuen Ang in 2024, describes the dominant worldview that emerged in the 18th-century alongside industrialization and colonial expansion and continues to shape political economy today.
+It combines mechanical thinking (treating societies as controllable machines) with a colonial logic of assimilation (treating an idealized West as a universal benchmark), underpinning conventional approaches to governance and development that privilege control, linear causality, and Western-centric benchmarks over adaptation, coevolution, and diverse indigenous innovation.

 Sources